betterscientificsoftware/bssw.io/Articles/BSSwSiteHasANewIntegratedContentMap.md

 - Better Collaboration
 - Better Skills

-And to enable navigation among information on various topics in each category.

 We encourage feedback on this new functionality--and the site overall.
-We also would appreciate reports of any difficulties you may encounter.
+We would greatly appreciate reports of any difficulties you may encounter.
 Please [contact the BSSw team](https://bssw.io/contact) with your comments and suggestions.

 As always, we welcome [contributions to the BSSw site](https://bssw.io/contributes/new).
 If you have experience or expertise that can help other scientific software teams, we encourage you to contribute an original article or point users to existing resources you find useful.